top of page

 • fragments sleep cycles

-This is why alcohol often leads to poor quality sleep despite feeling sedated.
+This is why alcohol leads to poor quality sleep despite how sedated it makes you feel.

 Sugar